tuxies-wiki-team/tuxies-wiki/docs/notes/linux-apps/editors-choice.md

 sudo rpm -i r-quick-share-main_v0.11.5_glibc-2.39_1-x86_64.rpm
 ```

-@tab Arch (Unofficial AUR)
+@tab Arch (AUR)

 ```bash
 yay -S r-quick-share
 ```

 :::

 ## [Scrcpy](https://github.com/Genymobile/scrcpy)

-"This application mirrors Android devices (video and audio) connected via USB or TCP/IP and allows control using the computer's keyboard and mouse.
+From Scrcpy's GitHub: "This application mirrors Android devices (video and audio) connected via USB or TCP/IP and allows control using the computer's keyboard and mouse.
 It does not require root access or an app installed on the device.
-It works on Linux, Windows, and macOS." - Github
+It works on Linux, Windows, and macOS."

 :::tabs